barbazul/1kfa/mod_guide_campaigns.md

-Just like the fictional characters who cross over to a mysterious world, face the unknown, and return to the ordinary world, we players can choose to cross over and **play**, explore our unconsiousness, and find ourselves changed by what we confronted, unchained, poked, or set free down there.
+Just like the fictional characters who cross over to a mysterious world, face the unknown, and return to the ordinary world, we players can choose to cross over and **play**, explore our unconsciousness, and find ourselves changed by what we confronted, unchained, poked, or set free down there.